 “I killed that old lady because over a period of years I made myself believe I had no willpower — that commission of a murder completed a fatalistic design.
 I told myself I had to kill Mrs. Griffith … I had to get rid of her so I could rob her and get enough money to buy a gun to kill the girl who had thrown me over. … I had nothing against the old lady.
 Her death merely constituted a means toward an end.
 Actually, you know, she is better off dead.
 Her husband died.
 Her son was killed in the war.
 Her grief was driving her crazy.
 She had to work like a dog and was tired.”

 Sanford used a heavy wrench to beat Griffith to death.
 He then ransacked her room, taking $1.50 and all her jewelry.
 As he was about to leave, he tore the rent receipt with his name on it out of Griffith’s receipt book.
-Sanford then went to a beach, put the valuables in a handkerchief and buried it in the sand.
+Sanford then went to a beach, put the valuables in a handkerchief, and buried it in the sand.

 At this point, truth and fiction diverge.
-Raskolnikov spends the next 34 chapters drinking, thinking and suffering as only a Russian can do.
+Raskolnikov spends the next 34 chapters drinking, thinking, and suffering as only a Russian can do.
 He dithers between a need to justify his actions and a guilty desire to confess his sins.
-Finally, after much soul-searching and pleas from Sonia, the woman who loves him, Raskolnikov realizes his sin and confesses to police.
+Finally, after much soul-searching and pleas from Sonia, the woman who loves him, Raskolnikov realizes his sin and confesses to the police.

 Sanford’s arrest occurred much more quickly.
 Ironically, it was the page with the missing rent receipt that led to his capture.
-Police focused on the missing page, learned that Griffith could not write English and that Harry Cohen, one of her roomers, filled out the receipt book.
+Police focused on the missing page, and learned that Griffith could not write English and that Harry Cohen, one of her roomers, filled out the receipt book.
 Cohen recalled that the name “Bill Sanford” was written on the missing page.
 Police canvassed other rooming houses and arrested Sanford within two days.

 Sanford was unrepentant.
 “I had a complete realization of what I was doing,” he said.
 “If I had it to do over again, I would repeat my act.
 Only I would kill Mrs. Griffith in a different fashion.”
 He was also determined to die.
 “I want to assure myself of the gas chamber,” he said.
 “I couldn’t endure spending the rest of my life in San Quentin.”